Skip to main content

 image-20240305-124000.png

-The Language field should be always be filled in even if just one language is used.
+The Language field should be always be filled in, even if just one language is used.
 If you have the same Clause content but in different languages, you can add another language version to the existing clause - just create a new clause and use the exact same name as the original clause.
-The system will recognise these are different versions of the same clause.
+The system will recognize these are different versions of the same clause.
 You can use the Title field to differentiate each clause.

-Clause Text contains the actual Clause content and it can include formatted text and images.
+Clause Text contains the actual Clause content, and it can include formatted text and images.

 Clause Styling